Director of Scouting/Assistant to Head Coach

 2nd Season at Arkansas (Updated June 2023)

-University of Arkansas head basketball coach Eric Musselman has named former University of South Dakota head basketball coach Todd Lee the Razorbacks’ Director of Scouting and Assistant to the Head Coach on June 10, 2022.
+University of Arkansas head basketball coach Eric Musselman named former University of South Dakota head basketball coach Todd Lee the Razorbacks’ Director of Scouting and Assistant to the Head Coach prior to the 2022-23 season.

 Lee and Musselman have a relationship that spans 30-plus years.
 Lee was on Musselman’s staff with the Rapid City Thrillers from 1992-94 after serving three years (1989-92) as an assistant coach under legendary University of San Diego head coach Hank Egan, who was Musselman’s coach with the Toreros.
 Also, Lee mentored 2021-22 Razorback Stanley Umude to three All-Summit League honors while playing at South Dakota.

 In addition to his connections with Musselman, Lee’s has ties to Northwest Arkansas as his parents – M.O. and Wanda – lived in Bentonville for over 20 years after his father retired.

 “Todd is exceptionally detailed and specific,” Musselman said.
 “He is a veteran coach and he’s here to serve as an additional pair of eyes.
 He brings new ideas to the staff on how to view things, how to scheme on both ends of the court and how to attack things.
 It’s always been a collective deal on our staffs.
 We are always looking for ideas and input which is why and how our staff has been assembled.
 One of the things about being a former head coach is, when you’re not a head coach, you know what it takes to be a great assistant and Todd Lee will be a perfect fit in that regard.”